Mindy McCready (album)

-Mindy McCready is the fourth studio album from American country music singer Mindy McCready.
-It was released on Capitol Nashville in 2002 as her only album for the label.
-This album peaked at #29 on the US country charts.
+Mindy McCready is the eponymous fourth studio album from American country music artist Mindy McCready.
+It was released on March 26, 2002 by Capitol Records Nashville; it was her only album with the label.

+Content

 The album included three singles, "Scream", "Maybe, Maybe Not" (later recorded by Mila Mason on her 2003 album Stained Glass Window), and "Lips Like Yours".
 Steve Mandile, lead singer of the band Sixwire, co-wrote the track "Don't Speak".
 "The Fire" was originally recorded by Chely Wright on her 1999 album Single White Female.

-The album was produced by Billy Joe Walker, Jr., except for "Maybe, Maybe Not" and "Be with Me", which were produced by Mike Clute and Bobby Huff.